 In life, there are various situations where you can inadvertently chip or break a tooth.
 You could end up doing it by tipping a wine glass in such a way that it nicks a front tooth.
 Alternatively, the culprit could be ice – whether you slip up on it or crunch it in cubes in your mouth.

 That’s far from an exhaustive list of the possible causes – and, besides, the crucial question is surely how you react to the problem.
 Here are some useful steps – follow them as soon as possible…

 If the damage is causing you severe pain and adversely affecting your eating and sleeping to a large degree, this is an emergency.
-Therefore, it would be urgent for you to contact a dental practice which can help.
-Ten Dental is one example of a practice which can act on dental emergencies at London locations including Balham, Clapham and Wandsworth.
+Therefore, it would be urgent for you to contact a dental practice that can help.
+Ten Dental is one example of a practice that can act on dental emergencies at London locations including Balham, Clapham, and Wandsworth.